Happiness (Red Velvet song)

 "Happiness" (Korean: 행복; RR: Haengbok) is the debut single recorded by South Korean girl group Red Velvet.
-The song was composed by Yoo Young-jin, Will Sims, Chad Hugo, Anne Judith Wik, and Chris Holsten, with production from Hugo and Simms.
+The song was written by Yoo Young-jin, Will Simms, Chad Hugo, Anne Judith Wik, and Chris Holsten, with the production was handled by Hugo and Simms.
 It was released digitally by SM Entertainment on August 4, 2014, in South Korea.
 The song also marked their first release under the Red Velvet moniker and their first as a quartet, introducing the four members Irene, Seulgi, Wendy, and Joy to the public.

 An urban Euro-pop track, it is about how you can feel empowered and love yourself more by appreciating the small joys in life.
 Upon its release, "Happiness" received mixed reviews from music critics for its mish-mash of different sounds and styles and not much satisfaction with just this one song.
 The song charted moderately in South Korea, becoming the group's first top five entry on both the Gaon Digital Chart and Billboard's World Digital Songs chart.
 An accompanying music video was released on August 3, 2014, but a new version was reuploaded due to references to the Atomic bombings of Hiroshima and Nagasaki and the September 11 attacks.
 Red Velvet's debut stage for the song was a performance on Music Bank and further promotion was held on several South Korean music programs.

 Background and composition

 Through SM Entertainment's trainee group SM Rookies, members Irene, Seulgi, and Wendy were introduced initially to the public.
 Rumors soon sparked out that the three members were to debut as a group in July 2014, which was then confirmed by SM Entertainment.
 A music video teaser for "Happiness" was then uploaded on July 28, 2014, being the group's first song, including the three aforementioned members and new member Joy, who would debut together as Red Velvet.
 The then-quarter girl group was SM Entertainment's new group since the introduction of Exo in 2012.

 Musically, "Happiness" was described as a vibrant urban Euro-pop song that fuses "an intense synth sound" and elements from African tribal beat.
 Lee Ga-young of People Today described its "electronic sounds", which can be interpreted as SM Entertainment's intention to stick to experimental music styles.
 The song was produced by Will Simms and Chad Hugo, with the latter being known as one half of American production duo the Neptunes, and is composed in the key of B♭ minor with a tempo of 121 beats per minute.
-Lyrically, the song was written by songwriter Anne Judith Wik (Dsign Music) and Chris Holsten, with Korean lyrical adaption by SM songwriter and producer Yoo Young-jin.
+Lyrically, Simms and Hugo written the song's music with songwriter Anne Judith Wik (Dsign Music) and Chris Holsten, while Yoo Young-jin penned the Korean lyrics.
 The lyrics convey a message of how you can feel empowered and love yourself more by appreciating the small joys in life.